-The Company is an investment holding company and has not carried out any business.
-Accordingly, the Company did not have any distributable reserve available for distribution to the shareholders as at 31 December 2022.
-Further details of the Company's distributable reserve as at 31 December 2022 are set out in note 32 to the consolidated financial statements.
+The Company is an investment holding company and has not carried on any business.
+Accordingly, the Company did not have any distributable reserve available for distribution to the shareholders as at 31 December 2023.
+Further details of the Company's distributable reserve as at 31 December 2023 are set out in note 31 to the consolidated financial statements.